 - 7% One Column Layout

-- According to nngroup.com, users spend 22% more time looking at a webpage and look at 25% more elements on the webpage where flat UI elements are used, resulting in less attention given to webpage and more confusion.
+- According to nngroup.com, users spend 22% more time looking at a webpage that has a weak signifier.
+Also, Websites with weak signifiers had 25% more fixations.
 Source – nngroup

 - Flat interface designs scored 20% higher than skeuomorphic interface designs in System Usability Score (SUS) questionnaires.
 Reference URL: mdpi